marcguilemany/ksvalidator/README.md

 create a container for validate your ks

 Use playbook:

-ansible-playbook main.yml --extra-vars -e @input_vars.yml
+ansible-playbook -c local ks_validator.yml -e @vars/inputs_vars.yml --check

-when input_vars.yml is on you decide os_version and kickstart_file
+when inputs_vars.yml is on you decide os_version and kickstart_file